sblanck/smagexp/README.md

 It outputs a Venn diagram or an upsetR diagram (when the number of studies is greater than 2) and the same indicators as in the microarray meta-analysis tool for both Fisher and inverse normal p-values combinations.

+The inputs are :
+- At least 2 studies, and for each study
+	- Results of DESeq2 study
+	- Number of replicates of the study
+- A FDR Threshold

 The outputs are  :
 - Venn Diagram or upsetR diagram (when the number of studies is greater than 3) summarizing the results of the meta-analysis
 - A list of indicators to evaluate the quality of the performance of the meta-analysis